chowdhurynabila/chowdhurynabila/README.md

 ### Hi there 👋

-🌱 I’m currently learning TypeScript,NextJs, Redux
+- 🌱 I’m currently learning TypeScript,NextJs, Redux
-📫 How to reach me: nabilachowdhuryn96@gmail.com
+- 👯 I’m looking to collaborate on open source projects.
-👯 I’m looking to collaborate on open source projects.
+- 📫 How to reach me: nabilachowdhuryn96@gmail.com
-⚡ Fun fact: Sometimes I love to do fashion designing.
+- ⚡ Fun fact:Sometimes I love to do fashion design.

 <!--